3aLaee/TMPA-Prices-Scrapper/README.md

 This project is created for Tanger Med Port Authority and focuses on building a Python web scraper that extracts price data from a specified website.
 The extracted data is then organized and stored in Excel files.
 Additionally, this tool generates Excel files containing detailed analyses of the collected price data.

-## Project Features

-- **Web Scraping:** The core functionality of the project involves using selenium to fetch price data from the target website.
-The scraper is designed to efficiently and reliably extract the required information.

-- **Data Storage:** Extracted price data is organized and stored in Excel files.
-This makes it easy to manage and share the collected data with stakeholders.

-- **Data Analysis:** Beyond just collecting data, the project includes functionalities to analyze the extracted price data.
-Statistical and visual analyses are performed and presented in separate Excel files for easy reference.

 ## Key Components

 1. **Web Scraper:** The scraper module is responsible for navigating the website, extracting price data, and converting it into a structured format.